alandefreitas/futures/docs/config_reference.md

 By setting these CMake options, the CMake `futures` target will already define whatever configuration macros are necessary.

+All dependencies are bundled.
+Whenever a dependency is not found, the bundled version is used.

 ## Configuration Macros

 Set the following macros to define how the library is compiled.